ChangeVision/astah-plantuml-plugin/README.md

 Sending Astah diagram to PlantUML always regenerates the existing text and preview.

-#### Existing Issue
-Installing this plug-in disables the [Astah's Script Editor](https://astah.net/product-plugins/script-editor/) - it will not let you type in the Script Editor or any other plugins which uses RSyntaxTextArea.
-This issue is planned to be fixed in June 2021.

 ## Supported Diagram types and model elements

 - Class Diagram